 Deduction for Canadian-Controlled Private Corporation (CCPC) Stock Options

-An employee or former employee (hereinafter referred to as “employee”) is deemed to receive a taxable benefit in the year the employee sells or exchanges a share he or she acquired under an option, provided the following conditions are met:
+An employee or former employee (hereinafter referred to as “employee”) is deemed to receive a taxable benefit in the year the employee sells or exchanges a share acquired under an option, provided the following conditions are met:

 - The corporation that issued or sold the share to the employee was a Canadian-controlled private corporation (CCPC) at the time the agreement was reached.

-- Immediately after the agreement was reached, the employee was dealing at arm's length with the corporations involved (that is, your corporation, the corporation that made the agreement and the corporation that sold or issued the share to the employee).
+- Immediately after the agreement was reached, the employee was dealing at arm's length with any corporation involved (whether the employee's corporation, the corporation that made the agreement or the corporation that sold or issued the share to the employee).

-In this case, the employee can claim a security option deduction in his or her income tax return if the following conditions are met:
+When these conditions are met, the employee can claim a security option deduction in their income tax return, provided:

 - The employee sells or exchanges the share in the year.